 L’Ecole Française du Maine offers a unique approach to bilingual and multi-cultural education through immersion in the French language.
-L’Ecole Française du Maine is fully accredited by the French Ministry of Education (AEFE) and the Maine Department of Education.
+L’Ecole Française du Maine is fully accredited by the French Ministry of Education (AEFE), the New England Association of Schools and Colleges (NEASC) and the Maine Department of Education.
 The School is affiliated with MLF (Mission Laïque Française), AFSA (Association of French School in North America and AEFE (Agence pour l’enseignement français à l’étranger).
 French curriculum and the Maine Learning Results are combined to allow students to transition into any school.

 Le Conseil d’Ecole, or the School Council, is an important part of our school.
 To reflect the ideas and opinions of the entire school community, the Council is made up of the school Director, all teachers, the Inspecteur de l’Education Nationale (IEN), as well as four parent representatives.